ikramagix/GitGrow/README.md

 ## Getting started

-GitGrowBot is designed to be easy to set up and use.
+GitGrow is designed to be easy to set up and use.
 Here’s how you can get started:

 1. **Fork** or **clone** this repo.
 2. In **Settings → Secrets → Actions**, add your Github PAT as `PAT_TOKEN` (scope: `user:follow`, `public_repo` for starring).
 3. In **Settings → Variables → Repository variables**, add **`BOT_USER`** with _your_ GitHub username. *This prevents the workflow from running in other people’s forks unless they set their own name.*
-4. **91,000+ members like you who want to grow are waiting for you in** `config/usernames.txt`.
+4. **A lot of members like you might want to connect via** `config/usernames.txt`.
-You can join this list too—see below (**⭐ & Join more than 91,000 users!**).
+You can join this list too—see below (**⭐ & Join the list and grow your network**).
 5. (Optional) Tweak the schedules in your workflow files:
     - `.github/workflows/run_follow.yml` runs **hourly at minute 5** by default.
     - `.github/workflows/run_unfollow.yml` runs **every 10 hours at minute 5** (UTC) by default.